What Is Tattoo Ink Made Of?

 Are Organic or Vegan Tattoo Inks Safer?

 Although many of the toxic substances may be absent from organic inks, they can still contain heavy metals, like titanium oxide.
-They are not totally risk-free either, with the risk of contamination in the manufacturing process still present.
+They are not totally risk-free either, with the risk of contamination in the manufacturing process still present depending on production environments and sterilization methods.

 Glow In The Dark Tattoo Inks